MCHSoda/BetterBossDrops/README.md

-BetterBossDrops is a minecraft 1.15 mod that allows for vannilla and new bosses to drop diiferent items and souls which you can craft into new gear.
+BetterBossDrops is an open-source minecraft 1.15 mod that allows for vannilla and new bosses to drop diiferent items and souls which you can craft into new gear.
 I am planning to make drops for other mods in the future.